-After you have secured financing and are ready to begin construction, we will develop a fixed price contract for Unity’s scope of work for your review and approval.
+After you have lined-up financing and are ready to begin construction, we will develop a fixed price contract for Unity’s scope of work for your review and approval.
 For Shell and Tempo projects, this is typically when the local builder prepares a contract as well.
 When we receive the signed contract and the deposit, your Unity project manager will create a project schedule and begin to guide your project through the fabrication and build stages.

 Step 9: Experience “A Better Way to Build”

-Once the construction contract is signed, we will finalize the virtual 3D model of your home, and generate the construction drawings needed for work to begin.
-While the site is being prepared and the foundation installed, we build the shell components using innovative off-site construction methods.
+Once the construction contract is signed, we will finalize the virtual 3D model of your home, and generate the construction drawings needed for work such as the foundation that will happen on site.
+While the site is being prepared and the foundation installed, we prefabricate the shell components in our state-of-the-art, climate-controlled facility, using innovative off-site construction methods.

-Step 10: Move in!
+Step 10: Move In!

 Your Unity Homes manager will support the project through the Unity scope completion.
 We look forward to staying in touch after the project is complete to ensure that you are settling comfortably into your new home.